rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing a best choice recommendation
 --------------------------------------

-What new offices to choose ?
+What site to choose ?
 ...................................

 A SME, specialized in printing and copy services, has to move into new offices, and its CEO has gathered seven **potential office sites**: